oddy-boop/Edusync-git/src/supabase/rls_policies.md

   user_role text;
 begin
   -- Look for a 'role' key in the user's metadata.
-Default to 'student' if not found. user_role := coalesce(new.raw_user_meta_data->>'role', 'student');
+Default to 'student' if not found.
+  -- This prevents the trigger from failing if the role is not provided. user_role := coalesce(new.raw_user_meta_data->>'role', 'student');

   insert into public.user_roles (user_id, role)